atom/github/docs/feature-requests/005-editable-diff.md

 ##### Cons:
  - soft-wrap mostly doesn't work well with this view
- - split view takes up a lot of screen real estate
+ - the split view takes up a lot of screen real estate

 ##### Rationale for not going this route:
 Despite the editable split diff view being the more conventional and relatively easier approach, it diverges way too much from our existing unified diff view,  and hence would not be a good direction for us.